cristinaruiz21/READMEgenerator/README.md

 # Usage:

-    You are prompted with questions and your input to those questions will generate a readme file automatically.
-You may then submit you program with a finished README
+    You are prompted with multiple questions corresponding to the various sections in the readme.
+Once you answer the questions with information about your program, they will be automatically formated into a newly created README.md file.

 # License: